xcape-io/ArduinoProps/README.md

 ## 8. Limitations due to *PubSubClient*
-These limitations are not an issue for escape room props:
+These limitations are not an issue for escape room prop:
  - It can only publish QoS 0 messages.
  - It can subscribe at QoS 0 or QoS 1.
  - The keepalive interval is set to 15 seconds by default.
 This is configurable